nmaksimova/square-panda-cb92c/src/pages/kids-dance-classes.md

             type: action
       - title: Kids Private Lessons
         subtitle: ''
-        content: "Best way to receive personalized attention and faster learn dancing.
-Lessons may be for one or couple with any instructor.
-The Introductory 1/2 hour lesson is available at discounted rate.
-You will learn steps, step patterns, how to create combinations of steps and good leader / follower techniques as well as overview of the dances. \n\n**30\_minute COMPLIMENTARY lesson (adults only)**\n"
+        content: >
+          For children who are interested in competing, a year of group work in preparation is recommended.
+Private lessons for children and youth can focus on social dance skills or preparation for dance competition.
+For children or youth taking private lessons who want to compete, and don’t have a partner, the instructor will be their partner for shows and competitions, as well as in the lessons.
         image: >-
           images/stock-photo-delighted-dance-instructor-tangoing-with-senior-woman-at-the-ballroom-605501690.jpg
         image_alt: Happy co-workers